-The Latest Conference Board Leading Economic Index (LEI) for January was released this morning.
-The index rose to 0.3 percent to 99.5 percent from the December's 99.2, a downward revision from 92.3.
-Likewise the November number was revised downward from 99.3 to 99.2 (2004 = 100).
-The latest number was slightly below the 0.4 percent increase forecasted by Investing.com.
+The Latest Conference Board Leading Economic Index (LEI) for February was released this morning.
+The index rose 0.5 percent to 99.5 percent from the January's 99.3, an upward revision from 92.2 (2004 = 100).
+The latest number was above the 0.2 percent forecast by Investing.com.

 Here is an overview from the LEI technical notes:

 Here is a chart of the LEI series with documented recessions as identified by the NBER.